hdocmsu/hdocmsu.github.io/_pages/resume.md

 -   Signal and Image Processing

--   Design and execute scientifically sound and FDA 510k-cleared hypothesis-driven and clinical-evaluation research studies
+-   Design and execute scientific, FDA 510(k)-cleared, and hypothesis-driven research studies

 -   Applications of Statistics, Data Science, Machine Learning, and Deep Learning to MRI, Medical Imaging, and Healthcare